 Network Engineer job responsibilities

 - Arranging scheduled upgrades.

-- Configuring firewalls, routing and switching to maximise network efficiency and security.
+- Configuring firewalls, routing and switching to maximize network efficiency and security.

 - Designing and implementing new network solutions and/or improving the efficiency of current networks.